Spanish Olive Oil - Liquid Gold

 Olive cultivation began in the Middle East over 5,000 years ago and gradually spread westward throughout the Mediterranean basin.
 The Romans first planted olive trees in Spain, and since then olive oil has become central to their cuisine and history.

 Spain, not Italy, provided the bulk of the olive oil to the Roman Empire.
-Archeologists in Rome found a mountain composed of 40,000,000 earthenware vessels that bore the labels of to the Spanish producers in Andalucía.
+Archeologists in Rome found a mountain composed of 40,000,000 earthenware vessels that bore the labels of Spanish producers in Andalucía.
 To this day much of what is called Italian olive oil is actually produced in Spain and packaged in Italy.

 Olive oil has come into its own in America, as well.
 We liken it to what happened when wine first became a regular part of American cuisine.
 We lived in California at the time and remember buying jugs of inexpensive red or white wine for parties and picnics.
 As soon as people got used to having wine as part of their meals, they became interested in quality rather than just price.